miguelmota/p2fb/README.md

 - **p2fb**(string podcastUrl, [number count]) -> {Promise}

+  - podcastUrl is required.

-Podcast feed URL is required.
-Count option limits the number of items to return in flash briefing JSON feed.
+  - count option limits the number of items to return in flash briefing JSON feed.

 ### Example